 |Specs||Five Ten Grandstone||La Sportiva Katana...||La Sportiva Solutio...||La Sportiva Finale||La Sportiva Tarantu...|

 |Upper||Microfiber||Leather / Microfiber||Leather / Microfiber||Eco Leather / microfiber||Leather/Synthetic|

 |Rubber Type||Stealth C4||Vibram XS Edge||Vibram XS Grip2||Vibram XS Edge||FriXion RS|

 |Rubber Thickness||3.5 mm||4 mm||4 mm||5 mm||5 mm|

 Our Analysis and Test Results

 One of the most common complaints about stiff trad shoes is a lack of sensitivity.
-The relative softness of the Five Ten Grandstones addresses this issue to a moderate degree.
-Although they don't offer the same sensitivity as an ultra-soft bouldering shoe, the enhanced sensations they transmit is a nice improvement over many other crack-specific shoes.
+The relative softness of the Five Ten Grandstone addresses this issue to a moderate degree.
+Although they don't offer the same sensitivity as an ultra-soft bouldering shoe, the enhanced sensations they transmit are a nice improvement over many other crack-specific shoes.
 Beware, however, that extra sensitivity is not necessarily a good thing during painful crack jams.

 As we alluded to above, the added sensitivity of these shoes is a double-edged sword.
 It improves your ability to feel the rock but makes crack jams feel more painful.
 Our testers observed this most on hand-size and wider cracks where the lateral flexibility of the sole supplied inferior support and protection.
 This criticism, however, is only valid relative to other stiff, trad-specific shoes.
 Compared to the average bouldering shoe, the Grandstones are exceptionally comfortable.
 In fact, the slight downturn and spacious heel cup make them some of our favorite footwear for long, varied multi-pitch climbs.